 Ms. Arnwine launched “Igniting Change with Barbara Arnwine” in March 2015 on Radio One’s WOL 1450 AM.
 The hour-long show, which airs on Tuesdays from 12-1 p.m.
 EST, provides provocative and empowering information and discussion designed to ignite change and inspire action in achieving racial justice, social justice and equality.

-Ms. Arnwine is board vice-chair of the National Coalition to Abolish the Death Penalty and serves on the board of directors of MomsRising and Independent Sector.
-She is an honorary board member of Welcome.us and is also a member of the American Bar Association’s Section of Individual Rights and Responsibilities.
+Ms. Arnwine is a former Board member of the National Coalition to Abolish the Death Penalty and serves on the board of directors of MomsRising and the African American Policy Forum.